Charles Frodsham: Legacy and succession

-Frodsham died of liver disease in 1871, and was buried at Highgate Cemetery, London.
+Frodsham died of liver disease in 1871, and was buried on the western side of Highgate Cemetery, London.
 His obituary stated that ‘during a long and honourable career, he distinguished himself by his devotion to the science of horology, which he greatly advanced, and his clever works upon the subject are regarded as authoritative by members of the trade.’

-Charles’ son Harrison Mill Frodsham (1849–1922) took over the firm, following in his father’s footsteps by publishing his own theoretical horological material, including an important series of articles entitled ‘Some materials for a Resume of Remontoires’.
+Charles’ son Harrison Mill Frodsham (1849–1922) took over the firm, following in his father's footsteps by publishing his own theoretical horological material, including an important series of articles entitled ‘Some materials for a Resume of Remontoires’.

 The firm continued to supply marine chronometers to the Greenwich trials, achieving significant success.
 Between 1831 and 1920, the Admiralty purchased sixty Charles Frodsham marine chronometers, and a number of pocket chronometers and deck watches, most notably a watch used by Ruth Belville, the Greenwich Time Lady, now in the Lord Harris collection at Belmont.

 Precision timekeeping

-In the 2nd half of the nineteenth century, the firm provided sidereal regulators for new observatories being established worldwide, notably in Australia at Sydney and Melbourne; in Italy at Padua, Palermo and Naples; and in the USA at Harvard and Lick.
+In the 2nd half of the nineteenth century, the firm provided sidereal regulators for new observatories being established worldwide, notably in Australia at Sydney and Melbourne; in Italy at Padua, Palermo and Naples; and in the US at Harvard and Lick.

 In addition to the production of standard high-grade pocket watches and domestic clocks, the firm specialised in complicated timepieces, including Tourbillon and Karrusel watches, many of which were submitted for observatory testing, frequently scoring highly.
 Charles Frodsham tourbillon No. 09182 (now in the Lord Harris collection at Belmont), with marks of 93.9, holds the record for the highest score ever achieved by an English watch tested at the Kew Observatory.
 Such watches were inscribed with the letters AD.
 Fmsz.
 This cryptogram for the year Anno Domini 1850 is formed by the numerical sequence of the letters in ‘Frodsham’, with the addition of Z for zero, and was used from that date on by the firm to indicate first quality.

 Corporate history

 From 1884 the firm traded as Charles Frodsham & Co., becoming incorporated in 1893, and moving to new premises at 115 New Bond Street in 1895.
 A new branch specializing in motor accessories was opened in nearby Dering Street in 1911, to sell speedometers and car clocks.
 The main business moved again in 1914 to 27 South Molton Street, London, where it remained until considerable damage caused by an air raid in 1941 forced a move to 62 Beauchamp Place.

 From the late 1940s through to the 1970s, the firm resided at 173 Brompton Road, where it concentrated on the production of mantel and carriage clocks.
-In 1997 the company moved to new retail premises at 32 Bury Street, St. James’s, and set up a manufacturing and conservation workshop in East Sussex, where it continues today, specialising in English precision horology.
+In 1997 the company moved to new retail premises at 32 Bury Street, St. James's, and set up a manufacturing and conservation workshop in East Sussex, where it continues today, specialising in English precision horology.